Conntac/gitlab-runner-tart/README.md

 Clone this repository onto your build machine and register a `custom` gitlab-runner to your instance.
 You need to adjust the paths in `prepare_exec`, `run_exec` and `cleanup_exec` which can also be found in `gitlab-runner-example-config.toml`.

-Install dependencies: `brew install gitlab-runner daemonize tart`.
+Install dependencies: `brew install gitlab-runner daemonize cirruslabs/cli/tart`.

 ## Configurations
 - `TART_IMAGE`: Choose a different tart image, e.g. from https://github.com/orgs/cirruslabs/packages?tab=packages&q=macos.
 The current default is `ghcr.io/cirruslabs/macos-monterey-xcode:14`.